-Infrastructure as a service, is a cloud computing solution that consists of provisioning and managing computing resources over the Internet; such as servers, storage, networking and virtualization.
+Iaas, short for Infrastructure as a service, is a cloud computing solution that consists of provisioning and managing computing resources over the Internet; such as servers, storage, networking and virtualization.
 This computing model emerged in the early 2010s and it is also known as Hardware as a Service (HaaS).
 Since then, IaaS has become the standard model for numerous types of workloads.

 What are the benefits of IaaS?

 IaaS is very advantageous for companies in terms of flexibility, efficiency, scalability and security.
-By “renting” your computing resources, instead of purchasing them, you save time and money, and increase agility.
+By “renting” computing resources, instead of purchasing them, companies save time and money, and increase agility.
 But let’s go into more detail about what are the advantages of using Infrastructure as a Service solutions.

 Less capital expenses

-In terms of costs and investments, Infrastructure as a Service is the way to optimize your expenses by delegating the management of your servers or nodes, storage and networking to a cloud computing provider.
+In terms of costs and investments, IaaS is the way to optimize expenses by delegating the management of servers or nodes, storage and networking to a cloud computing provider.
 In some cases, you can also delegate the virtualization layer to your provider.
 At Stackscale, for instance, we offer IaaS with virtualization in the form of Private Cloud and IaaS without virtualization through bare-metal servers.

-When deploying an IaaS platform, companies remain in control of your applications, data, runtime, middleware and operating system (OS).
-You are responsible of purchasing, configuring and managing your software.
-But your IaaS provider takes care of housing, managing and monitoring the technical infrastructure, so that everything works perfectly.
+When deploying an IaaS platform, companies remain in control of their applications, data, runtime, middleware and operating system (OS).
+They are still responsible for purchasing, configuring and managing their software.
+But their IaaS provider takes care of housing, managing and monitoring the technical infrastructure, so that everything works perfectly.

-Furthermore, as mentioned above, the company’s IT team does not have to worry about the infrastructure and can concentrate their efforts in tasks which are more valuable to your business.
-So, you will have more time to focus on your core business, while your provider’s specialized team do what they do best: taking care of the infrastructure.
+Furthermore, as mentioned above, the company’s IT team does not have to worry about the creation, management and maintenance of the physical infrastructure.
+So, by migrating from an on-premises model to an IaaS model, companies will have more time to focus on the core business while their provider’s specialized team does what it does best: taking care of the infrastructure.

 Maximum security and redundancy